linked-swissbib/reshaperdf/doc/Commands.md

     </tr>
     <tr>
         <td>Description</td>
         <td>Extracts resources from an SNT file, that are adressed by the object of an SNT link file.
 Missing resources in the resources file are ignored.
-The subjects of the extractes statements are altered to the subject of the link.</td>
+The subjects of the extracted statements are altered to the subject of the link.</td>
     </tr>
     <tr>
         <td>Argument: linkfile</td>